Использование IRC для получения помощи

 - how you installed it — mostly likely from your distribution repositories.

 You probably won't need to give all of this information straight away, but if you know how to find it quickly it often helps

 Попробуйте разобраться с проблемой сами, прежде чем спрашивать: Google — ваш лучший друг (если сделать запрос по сбою, который у вас случился, часто можно найти много полезного). Почитайте страницу Устранение неполадок в работе KDE - и это прежде всего, так как на канале #kde вам в любом случае ответят что-то очень похожее .

-If your problem is with sound in KDE, you might want to first read Sound Problems.
+If your problem is with sound, you might want to first read Sound Problems.

 If your question relates to development, please see KDE TechBase's contribute page